 The five permanent members are Britain, China, France, Russia and the United States.

-Next story in Political: Australia had no qualms about dumping NZ over ANZUS
+Next story in Politics: Australia had no qualms about dumping NZ over ANZUS

 Copyright © 2013, Radio New Zealand